brightmart/bert_language_understanding/README.md

 ##### for pre-train stage
 each line is document(several sentences) or a sentence. that is free-text you can get easily.

+check data/bert_train.txt or bert_train2.txt in the zip file.

 ##### for data used on fine-tuning stage: